NewYorkCityCouncil/councilcount/README.md

 spatial joins if aggregation to other geography levels is desired.
-* `get_geo_estimates()` – Creates a dataframe that provides population estimates for selected demographic variables along chosen geographic boundaries (e.g. council district, borough, etc.) for a chosen ACS 5-Year survey
+* `get_geo_estimates()` – Creates a dataframe that provides population estimates for selected demographic variables along chosen geographic boundaries (e.g. council district, borough, etc.) for a chosen ACS 5-Year survey.
-* `get_ACS_variables()` – Provides information on all of the available ACS demographic variables that can be accessed via `get_geo_estimates()` for a specified survey year
+* `get_ACS_variables()` – Provides information on all of the available ACS demographic variables that can be accessed via `get_geo_estimates()` for a specified survey year.

 `get_bbl_estimates()` has 1 parameter: